humbertodutra/trybe-project-trivia/README.md

-This app is using the api "https://opentdb.com" to get the questions.

 # Trivia

 This project was developed during the web development course at [Trybe](https://www.betrybe.com/).
 The project is a Trivia game.
 This app is using the api [Open Trivia Database](https://opentdb.com/) to fill the front end.
-The main goal here was to put in practice what we had learned of React and Redux.
+The main goal of the project was to put into practice what I learned of React and Redux.

 ## Installation